 You can use many of the ingredients in multiple meals.
 For example, on Sunday, you can meal prep a rotisserie chicken, roasted veggies, a large garden salad, and a large batch of rice to use in recipes during the week.

-Last Word on Working Mom Meal Plans
+Last Word on Busy Mom Meal Plans

 Meal prepping can help you save time and money, and help you avoid unhealthy fast food options on busy weeknights.
 So be sure to give meal planning a try and see how it works for you and your family.

 Like this post?
 Pin it and share it with a friend:

 For more resources for busy moms, check out: